Skip to main content

 Meditation

-Hold Lepidolite at the Third Eye (center of forehead) or place it on the Heart Chakra (center of chest) during meditation.
-Visualize its soft lavender light spreading through your body like a calming mist, dissolving anxiety and tension wherever it encounters them.
-For transition meditation, hold Lepidolite and mentally list what you are ready to release, then visualize each item dissolving into lavender light.
-Lepidolite meditation is most effective when practiced in the evening, as its energy naturally supports the transition from waking to sleep.
+Hold Lepidolite at your Third Eye (center of forehead) or place it on your Heart Chakra (center of chest) during meditation.
+Picture its lavender color spreading through you like a gentle mist, softening whatever feels tight or anxious.
+For transition work, hold the stone and mentally list what you are ready to release, then imagine each item dissolving.
+Evening meditation with Lepidolite tends to work well because its energy naturally supports the transition from waking to sleep.

 Daily Wear

-Wear Lepidolite as a pendant near the heart or on a longer chain near the Third Eye to maintain emotional equilibrium throughout the day.
-Choose a protective setting (bezel or wrap) that prevents the stone from being bumped or scraped, as its softness (2.5-3 Mohs) makes it vulnerable to damage.
-Remove Lepidolite jewelry before showering, swimming, or washing hands, as water will damage the mica layers over time.
+Wear Lepidolite as a pendant near the heart or on a longer chain near the Third Eye.
+Pick a setting that protects the stone from bumps and scrapes, because at 2.5-3 on the Mohs scale, it scratches easily.
+Take it off before showering, swimming, or washing your hands.
+Water will damage the mica layers over time.

 Home Placement